GeorgeNiece/amazon-mwaa-v2-workflow-demo/README.md

 ### Architecture

-The AWS CDK Scrip contained in this repository deploys the following architecture.
+The AWS CDK Script contained in this repository deploys the following architecture.

 ![Architecture Diagram](docs/diagram_arch.png)